MinecraftForge/Documentation/docs/blocks/states.md

 Each *property* of a block is described by an instance of `IProperty<?>`.
 Examples of block properties include instruments (`Property<NoteBlockInstrument>`), facing (`Property<Direction`), poweredness (`Property<Boolean>`), etc. Each property has the value of the type `T` parametrized by `Property<T>`.

-A unique triple can be constructed from the `Block`, the set of `Property<?>`, and the set of values for those properties.
-This unique triple is called a `BlockState`.
+A unique pair can be constructed from the block and a map of the properties to their associated values.
+This unique pair is called a `BlockState`.

 The previous system of meaningless metadata values were replaced by a system of block properties, which are easier to interpret and deal with.
 Previously, a stone button which is facing east and is powered or held down is represented by "`minecraft:stone_button` with metadata `9`.
 Now, this is represented by "`minecraft:stone_button[facing=east,powered=true]`".